Error-331/code_tests/docs/bible/links.md

 Spirit, lead me.
 Set me free from cycles of fear, shame, and striving.
 I want to rest in the peace of your presence knowing your life in mine is worth more than anything I could find on earth.
 I am yours.

 Truth spoken harshly cannot be denied, but it also may not win over those who heart it.

+God, you created me with purpose, and even the weirdest parts of my personality are beneficial to you.